 Guest Capacity Insights for Area C (Pemberton Valley/Mount Currie/D'Arcy)

-- The most common guest capacity trend in Area C (Pemberton Valley/Mount Currie/D'Arcy) vacation rentals is listings accommodating 4 guests (27.5%).
-This suggests the primary traveler segment is likely small families or groups.
+- The most common guest capacity trend in Area C (Pemberton Valley/Mount Currie/D'Arcy) vacation rentals is listings accommodating 2 guests (26.1%).
+This suggests the primary traveler segment is likely couples or solo travelers.

 Area C (Pemberton Valley/Mount Currie/D'Arcy) Airbnb Booking Patterns (2025): Available vs. Booked Days